Periodontal Maintenance Flagstaff

 Other important factors affecting the health of your gums include:

 Bacteria found in plaque produces toxins or poisons that irritate the gums, which may cause them to turn red, swell and bleed easily.
 If this irritation is prolonged, the gums separate from the teeth, causing pockets (spaces) to form.
 As periodontal diseases progress, the supporting gum tissue and bone that holds teeth in place deteriorate.
 If left untreated, this leads to tooth loss.

 Preventing Gum Disease

 The best way to prevent gum disease is effective daily brushing and flossing as well as regular professional examinations and cleanings.
 Unfortunately, even with the most diligent home dental care, people still can develop some form of periodontal disease.
 Once this disease starts, professional intervention is necessary to prevent its progress.
-Dr. Bacon and Dr. Stowell‘s hygienists (Read reviews on Google!) will help your teeth and gums health for a lifetime.
+Dr. Bacon, Dr. Stowell and Dr. Blane‘s hygienists (Read reviews on Google!) will help your teeth and gums health for a lifetime.

-Dentistry in Dr. Bacon and Dr. Stowell‘s Office
+Dentistry in Dr. Bacon, Dr. Stowell and Dr. Blane‘s Office

-Flagstaff Dentists Dr. Bacon and Dr. Stowell and their staff are experience, friendly and dedicated to caring for your individual needs.
+Flagstaff Dentists Dr. Bacon, Dr. Stowell and Dr. Blane and their staff are experience, friendly and dedicated to caring for your individual needs.
 We always have three of our four Northern Arizona University hygienists working at the same time.
 This means you can have 3 family members taken care of simultaneously.
 This results in not spending your whole day trying to get everyone’s teeth cleaned every 6 months!
 If you would like to have your teeth cleaned and checked, please call our office in Flagstaff, AZ at Flagstaff Office Phone Number 928-774-1168.